Application overview and process

 The training provided by SICSS will be free to participants.

 Any materials that organizers develop will be released open source.

 Funders and partners will have no impact on content.
 Our firewall between funding and content will be modeled on high-quality news organizations, such as the New York Times and National Public Radio.

 Yes.
-Here’s some advice about running a partner location.
+Please consult the Handbook for Organizers linked above.
+Also Here’s some advice about running a partner location.

 That’s up to you based on what you think makes sense in your context.
 The standard SICSS is two weeks: one week for instructor-led training and one week for participant-led group research projects.
 However, in the past, we have had one week partner locations that just focus on the instructor-led training.
 We’ve also had three week partner locations.
 Some added an extra week to allow more time for the participant-led group research projects and some added a one week “bootcamp” before the first week of SICSS.